Ruth's Cottage Domestic Violence Prevention Program

-an initial four to six weeks and shelter staff work with them to make goals and plans for a safe life post shelter.
-While at the shelter, all basic needs of the women and children are met while their emotional and education needs are also addressed through referral to area agencies and support groups.
+Ruth’s Cottage is a domestic violence prevention program which includes the provision of a 25-bed emergency shelter for women all victims.
+Residents usually stay an initial four to six weeks and shelter staff work with them to make goals and plans for a safe life, post shelter.
+While at the shelter, all basic needs of the women and children are met while their emotional and education needs are also addressed through referrals to area agencies and support groups.

 The program also provides a 24/7 crisis line manned by shelter advocates who assist by providing shelter arrangements, immediate safety planning, referrals, and/or linkage to the agency’s legal advocates.

-Ruth’s Cottage employs two bi-lingual legal advocates who provide assistance with application for temporary protection orders, do lethality assessments and develop safety plans for those not entering shelter.
+Ruth’s Cottage employs two full-time and one part-time legal advocates who provide assistance with application for temporary protection orders, do lethality assessments and develop safety plans for those not entering shelter.

-The Patticake House
+The Patticake House Child Advocacy Program